 Rev. Sheri Prud'homme

-With a spark of imagination and the willing participation of many children and youth, right before our eyes we will bring to life the Christmas Story as told in the Gospels of Matthew and Luke.
-Come and let this ancient story warm your heart.
+With a spark of imagination and the willing participation of many children and youth, we will bring to life, right before our eyes, the Christmas Story as told in the Gospels of Matthew and Luke.
+Come and let this ancient story warm your heart. … read more.

 Among the sources of our living tradition are the spiritual teachings of Earth-centered traditions which celebrate the sacred circle of life and instruct us to live in harmony with the rhythms of nature.
 In the depths of the winter, we recognize the holy in … read more.

 “Sustenance for Our Souls”.
 This Bread Communion Sunday, Crescendo Choir will bless us with music that embodies the spirit of our most sacred values.
 The first line of one of the songs reads “For everyone born: a place at the table.
 For everyone born: clean … read more.